Seattle Hypoxic Ischemic Encephalopathy Lawyers

 Schroeter Goldmark & Bender Can Help You Seek Justice

 If your family has been affected by HIE, Schroeter Goldmark & Bender can provide experienced and compassionate legal representation while you focus on caring for your child.
-We have extensive experience in handling birth injury cases, and we understand their.
+We have extensive experience in handling birth injury cases, and we understand them.
 Our attorneys will work diligently and fight for you to receive fair compensation for any damages or losses associated with your baby’s injury.

 In cases involving hypoxic ischemic encephalopathy birth injuries, families may be entitled to compensation for a variety of damages and losses.
 These can include: